charlespick/plastic/docs/developing.md

 ## Repository Layout
 All source files for the project are stored in the `src/` folder.

-* Inside, the `iOS/` and `macOS/` folders are dedicated to platform-specific files.
-They are not to be included in the build target of their non-respective platform.
-* `Shared/` contains files used by both platforms and thus are included in both targets.
-They are included in all build targets.

 `tests/` has test cases for CI and local testing.
 It isn't finished at this time.

-`helpers/` includes scripts for assistance with development.